dancechae/dancechae.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Dancer and choreographer of traditional dance.
+subtitle: Dancer and choreographer of Korean dance.

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page